RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     ![](images/be09d7977dcfeb2b846fff094c4eebb9.png)

     -   The Application Explorer view in the upper left part of the IDE gives a logical view of your applications.
 You are going to use the Application Explorer view most of the time.
 This tree view should already display an Enterprise Developer system entry.
-If not, right-click in this view, select **Add System(s)** and then select **ED System** and click **OK**.
+If not, right-click in this view, select **Add System(s)**, select **ED System**, and click **OK**.
 This view now displays a system entry used to support the standard Enterprise Developer projects.
 Expand this system entry and an application entry named **Enterprise Development Projects** is displayed.
 Right-click this application entry and select **Reload Application**.
 If you are using this Eclipse workspace for the first time, there are no projects associated with this application.
     -   The Properties, Outline, and Program Outline tabbed views in the bottom left part of the IDE provide more information about selected tree or table entries, and outline information on various types in your sources when you start editing COBOL or PL/I programs or JCL.
-    -   A series of tabbed views in the bottom right part of the IDE (Table Results view, Error Feedback view, Jobs view, File Mappings view, Console, Problems, Tasks) show for example sources in a table structure, the results of compiling and tasks.
+    -   A series of tabbed views in the bottom right part of the IDE (Table Results view, Error Feedback view, Jobs view, File Mappings view, Console, Problems, and Tasks) show for example sources in a table structure, the results of compiling, and tasks.
     -   The IDE provides a Server Explorer view, where you can view the underlying execution environment.
 This view is displayed as a tab in the upper left part of the IDE.
     -   The Filter Definitions view in the upper right part of the IDE is used to manage search criteria within a loaded application.
     -   The Remote Systems view is used to connect to the mainframe system z/OS and provides access to all mainframe resources like MVS or USS files and MVS jobs.
 This view is displayed as a tab in the upper right part of the IDE.